TeamJM/journeymap-docs/docs/en/client/waypoint-groups.md

     only present in JourneyMap for Minecraft 26.1.
 It is not available on the 1.21.1 line.

-The Edit Group screen also has a **Show on Locator Bar** option, which shows the group's waypoints on the vanilla locator bar above the hotbar.
+**Show on Locator Bar** is one of the visibility toggles in the group's Settings popup.
+It shows the group's waypoints on the vanilla locator bar above the hotbar.

 ## **Default group**